bosbase/gdscript-sdk/docs/CACHE_API.md

 ## Cluster-Aware Behavior

-1. **Write-through persistence** – every `set_entry` writes to FreeCache and the `_cache_entries` table so other nodes (or a restarted node) can immediately reload values.
+1. **Write-through persistence** – every `set_entry` writes to and the `_cache_entries` table so other nodes (or a restarted node) can immediately reload values.
-2. **Read path** – FreeCache is consulted first.
-If a lock cannot be acquired within `readTimeoutMs` or if the entry is missing/expired, BosBase queries the database copy and repopulates FreeCache in the background.
+2. **Read path** – is consulted first.
+If a lock cannot be acquired within `readTimeoutMs` or if the entry is missing/expired, BosBase queries the database copy and repopulates in the background.
 3. **Automatic cleanup** – expired entries are ignored and removed from the database when fetched, preventing stale data across nodes.

 Use caches whenever you need fast, transient data that must still be recoverable or shareable across BosBase nodes.